What to know about Camden

 Green spaces in Camden

-For those enjoying outdoor activities, the towpath along the Regents Canal offers a popular pedestrian and cycle route from Little Venice, through Camden Lock and on to the Islington Tunnel.
-Additionally, boat trips run towards the 395 acres of Regents Park which houses the Open Air Theatre, London Zoo, and the beautiful Primrose Hill.Read more
+For those enjoying outdoor activities, the towpath along Regent's Canal offers a popular pedestrian and cycle route from Little Venice, through Camden Lock and on to the Islington Tunnel.
+Additionally, boat trips run towards the 395 acres of Regent's Park which houses the Open Air Theatre, London Zoo, and the beautiful Primrose Hill.Read more

 Transport in Camden

 The area of Camden is served by its own Camden Town Tube station (Northern line), as well as nearby Camden Road (Overground), Chalk Farm (Northern line) and Mornington Crescent (Northern line).
 Camden also benefits from the fact that Euston Terminal and St Pancras International are both within 20 minutes' walk of Camden Town; the Eurostar can be caught from St Pancras International.Read more